Collection Development Guide

 it is required to have docker installed as well.
 This is required by

-such that all sanity and unit tests can be run in docker
+ansible-test such that all sanity and unit tests can be run in docker

 environments against all supported Python versions configured in